Should you put that you’re vaccinated against COVID-19 on your résumé?

 Taking a Case-by-Case Approach

-Valid points are on both sides of the equation, says Stephanie Bettinelli, managing director of HR specialty services at OneDigital Health and Benefits, an HR services provider.
+Valid points are on both sides of the equation, says Stephanie Bettinelli, managing director of HR specialty services at OneDigital, an HR services provider.
 “It is certainly not required that a candidate include their vaccination status on a resume,” she says.
 “To many, it may feel inappropriate since it isn’t relevant to one’s work experience or skill set.
 Some candidates may worry that just by noting their vaccination status, it could rule them out solely based on the hiring manager’s political views on vaccination.”

 However, if a fully vaccinated candidate does their homework and finds that vaccinations are important to the hiring organization or required for the job, they may want to consider including their status in their cover letter or even on their résumé, if specific to that hiring organization.